Chemeketa's truck driving certificate will provide the knowledge and skills needed to earn your Commercial Driver License (CDL) in four weeks.

 Please complete the following steps for entry into the program-

-- Complete the Truck Driving Application.
+- Complete the paper Truck Driving Application OR the online truck driving application

-- Applicants should ensure they will meet the Oregon Department of Motor Vehicles (DMV) requirements to get a CDL.
+- Applicants should ensure they will meet the Oregon Department of Motor Vehicles (DMV) requirements to get a CDL

 - Obtain an official printed copy of your driving record from the DMV.
-If you held a license in more than one state in the past five years, a driving record from each state is required.
+If you held a license in more than one state in the past five years, a driving record from each state is required

-Return application and driving record to-
+Return paper application and required documents to-

 Chemeketa Community College